 Complaints received will be investigated to determine whether, under the totality of the circumstances, the alleged behavior constitutes sexual harassment under the definition outlined above.
-Unacceptable student conduct may or may not constitute sexual harassment, depending on the nature of the conduct and its severity, pervasiveness and persistence.
-Behaviors which are unacceptable but do not constitute harassment may provide grounds for discipline under the code of student conduct.
+Unacceptable conduct may or may not constitute sexual harassment, depending on the nature of the conduct and its severity, pervasiveness and persistence.
+Behaviors which are unacceptable but do not constitute harassment may also result in employee discipline.